iotaledger/wasp/readme.md

 |VM (processor) initialized succesfully|```vmready <SC address> <program hash>```|

 ## Pluggable VM abstraction
-_(experimental, not properly tested yet)_
+_(for experimenting.
+Not secure in general)_

-Wasp implements VM abstraction to make it possible to use any VM or language interpreter available on the market as smart contract VM.
+Wasp implements VM abstraction to make it possible to use any VM or even language interpreter available on the market as smart contract VM processor.
 At least theoretically.
-Only make sure it is deterministic ;)
+Requirements for the VM processor:

+- shoudn't be able to access anything on the host but the sandbox.
+Otherwise, security breach.

+- must be deterministic.
+Otherwise, smart contract committee won't come to consensus on result.

 To plug your VM into the Wasp code, follow the following steps: